ThomasKasene/wiremock-junit-extension/README.md

 ### The `WireMockStub`-interface

 This is an optional feature of this tool.
-When implementations of this interface is registered with the `WireMockStubs` annotation, an instance of each implementation is created and your test classes can have them automatically injected into class-level variables.
+When implementations of this interface is registered with the `WireMockStubs` annotation, an instance of each implementation is created, and your test classes can have them automatically injected into class-level variables.
 See the example snippet below, or the `WireMockStub`-class for more details.

 ```java

 @WireMockStubs(NameRegistryStub.class)
 public class MyExampleTest {
     private NameRegistryStub nameRegistryStub;